2015 Baltimore protests: Online reaction

 The protests were originally covered on social media with the hashtag #BaltimoreRiots.
 However, by April 28, the more popular hashtag to cover the protests became #BaltimoreUprising.
 The change may have occurred in response to a decline in violent actions, or may have been the promotion of a new political narrative by social media users.

-Dr. Denise Meringolo, an Associate Professor and public historian at the University of Maryland, Baltimore County, and Joe Tropea, Curator of Films & Photographs at the Maryland Historical Society, co-founded the Preserve the Baltimore Uprising digital archive to capture images and oral histories related to the protests directly from the local community.
+Dr. Denise Meringolo, an associate professor and public historian at the University of Maryland, Baltimore County, and Joe Tropea, Curator of Films and Photographs at the Maryland Historical Society, co-founded the Preserve the Baltimore Uprising digital archive to capture images and oral histories related to the protests directly from the local community.

 Increase in violence and decrease in policing

 Baltimore recorded 43 homicides in the month of May, the second deadliest month on record and the worst since December 1971 when 44 homicides were recorded.
 There have also been more than 100 non-fatal shootings in May 2015.
 Police commissioner Anthony Batts blames looted drugs, stolen from 27 pharmacies and two methadone clinics, as well as street distribution and turf wars for the spike in crime.

 The increase in shootings has occurred along with a 50% decline in arrests since the charging of six officers in Gray's death in custody.
-The heavy police presence in crime-ridden neighborhoods is no longer apparent with one resident stating, "Before it was over-policing.
+The heavy police presence in crime-ridden neighbourhoods is no longer apparent with one resident stating, "Before it was over-policing.
 Now there's no police."
 One officer speaking anonymously stated, "After the protests, it seems like the citizens would appreciate a lack of police presence, and that's exactly what they're getting."
 Batts stated that his officers are "not holding back" despite encountering hostility in the Western District whenever they make an arrest with "30 to 50 people surrounding them at any time;" he also stated that his officers feel "confused and unsupported" in the wake of the charges.
 The president of the police union said his members are "afraid of going to jail for doing their jobs properly."

 According to media reports, looting at 27 drugstores and two methadone clinics resulted in an increase in black market access to opiates.